zeus9/OOP_in_C/README.md

 command-line interface to your animal types.
 The test driver implements the following four commands:

-adopt <type> <name> - create a new animal object, and add it to your menagerie.
+adopt <type> <name> - create a new animal object, and add it to our menagerie.

 train <name> <command> <response> - train an animal by calling the